 Sure.
 So, when you search for anything right now, a restaurant or your search for a hospital or when you search for a new home services provider near you.
 What you're likely to find is sites that carry reviews or you're likely to find a profile on Google or a profile on Foursquare or profile on Bing, or you're likely to find it on a place like Instagram.
 Nobody really goes to websites anymore.
 So, I don't remember the last time I went to a restaurant website, I don't know.
 Do you ever go to a restaurant website?
 You don't, right?
 So, you find this information on Zomato or Google or Bing or Instagram.
 Now the challenge to the business is that to manage their presence across these places is extremely tedious and time consuming.
 Because all these places are silos, they don't talk to each other.
 As a consumer you expect this information you find to be accurate.
 So, I expect the menu on Instagram, Zomato and Google to all be accurate.
-I trusted the website of the business.
+I trust it over the website the business has.
 And now the business is stuck trying to manage their presence across 10 or 12 different places, which becomes a challenge.
-With Synup we have a way in which they can do this seamlessly, automatically, without having to spend all this human effort.
+With Synup we have a way in which they can do this seamlessly, automagically, without having to spend all this human effort.
 So that a hungry consumer, like you and me can actually trust the information you're finding online.

 Sanjay Swamy 4:08

 Terrific!
 So, you built Synup over the last 3 years or 4 years, and it has evolved quite significantly.
 So, on the one hand, I still remember from the early days, you've been an entrepreneur always focused on making sure that you have solid revenues in the company, growing at least 100% year over year, over the last several years.
 And, at the same time, the businesses looks very different today from what it looked like say, three years ago when you started.
 Two major transitions: 1) moving to the enterprise segment, as well as 2) building out a huge team in the US.
 So, tell us about this journey.
 And how does one do this while maintaining consistent growth?
-What were some of the challenges you faced and what advice we have for us?
+What were some of the challenges you faced and what advice do you have for entrepreneurs?

 Ashwin Ramesh 4:49

 Sure.
 So, first thing is again, it also comes down to the DNA.
 So, I've done a bootstrap business for a very long time.
 So, ran a bootstrap business for 9 years.
 So, the core DNA that I have, and I think a lot People at Synup have is, we always need to keep generating revenue, if you're not generating revenue, you shouldn't be in business.
 That's our core DNA.
 And for us, every path to our journey at Synup was accidental.
 So, initially, we had no idea what we were doing.
-Sanjay, sorry to break it, we had no idea what we were doing.
+Sanjay, sorry to break it to you we had no idea what we were doing.
 But, I was very convincing, you sat in the same room and pitched you.
 I don't know why you wrote that cheque.
 Initially, we had no idea, it took us some time to figure things out.
 But we were still making revenue during that path.
-We were not doing SaaS for a long time, because a year and a half to realize that we had to do SaaS.
+We were not doing SaaS for a long time, took a year and a half to realize that we had to do SaaS.
 And once we started doing SaaS, we realized that, hey!
 We could start selling software to small businesses globally sitting in India, because there are a lot of people in India doing it.
 And we realized that we could very quickly scale revenues doing that.
 For us.
 I think every time we made a change, it was when there was a plateau that happened.
 So, we started initially, by selling to SMEs, we had a plateau for three months.
 And usually when a plateau like that happens, I really feel very bad about myself and we all feel very bad about ourselves.
-So, during this SME plateau, we first Iterate and we figured out that, the product we were selling, we couldn't sell it at scale to small businesses, while still ensuring that we were profitable.
+So, during this SME plateau, we first iterated and we figured out that, the product we were selling, we couldn't sell it at scale to small businesses, while still ensuring that we were profitable.
 We kept our margins.
 So, our first transition was really moving away from SME to more of a mid market enterprise customer, that was a first kind of transition.
 And, then once we moved to mid market enterprise, we figured out that we couldn't really do that completely out of India, which is when I had to personally move to the US set up a team there, because selling to large businesses requires geographical proximity.
 You know, they didn't want you to be 10,000 miles away when they are spending a million dollars a year with you.
 So, all of these stages were extremely accidental, like I would say iteration, but more accidental, because it was not planned initially, if you had asked me in 2014, are you going to do this I wouldn't know the answer.
 But, I think what really forced us is every time we made the change it was because we saw a plateau and like I told you our core DNA is when we see, business slowing down, revenue is not growing.
 We usually tend to take action, and each of these scenarios actually pushed us forward to the next stage in the growth journey.
 Is this the final end of it?
 I don't know.
 Maybe it is.
 Maybe it is not.
 I believe this is a very scalable model.
 But, the only constant is change when you're running a business.

 Sanjay Swamy 7:15